Connecting the Dots: Numerical Randomized Hamiltonian Monte Carlo with State-Dependent Event Rates: Numerical implementation

 \subsubsection{Tuning of event rates}

 The methodology for tuning the event rates relies of the following representation of a general event rate $\lambda$:

-where $\bar{\lambda}$ is a ``base line'' event rate (e.g. $\bar{\lambda}=1$ for event specification 1 and 2, and $\bar{\lambda}=\sqrt{\mathbf{p}^{T}\mathbf{M}^{-1}\mathbf{p}}$ for event specification 3).
+where $\bar{\lambda}$ is a ``base line'' event rate (e.g., $\bar{\lambda}=1$ for event specification 1 and 2, and $\bar{\lambda}=\sqrt{\mathbf{p}^{T}\mathbf{M}^{-1}\mathbf{p}}$ for event specification 2).
 Here $\gamma$ is a user-given scale factor, say in the range 1 to 20, chosen in the higher range if one expects good performance with infrequent moment refreshes (see Section \ref{subsec:Choosing-event-intensities}).
-Finally, $\beta$ is tuned automatically to reflect each particular target distribution.
+Finally, $\beta$ is tuned automatically to reflect each particular target distribution and event specification.

+Suppose $\iota(\mathbf{z})$ is the distribution the state immediately after events (which is equal to $\rho(\mathbf{z})$ for RHMC but may also differ substantially relative to $\rho(\mathbf{z})$ as seen in the rightmost panel of Figure \ref{fig:Examples-of-continuous-trajectories}).
 The objective of the automatic event rate tuning is given by